Shanxi, China

 Places to visit in Shanxi

 There are many historic sights to see in Shanxi.
 Taiyuan has a fine provincial museum and the ancient Chong Shan temple.
 Bai yun (white cloud) monastery is close by.Datong was the dynastic capital a couple of times during China's long history.
-Hua yan Temple in Datong has a large hall with five gilded figures.
-Datong also has a Nine dragon screen to rivals those at Beijing.
-Congshan Monastery in Taiyuan dating back as far as the 6th century but rebuilt in the 14th.
+Huayan Temple in Datong has a large hall with five gilded figures.
+Datong also has a Nine Dragon Screen to rivals those at Beijing.
+The Congshan Monastery in Taiyuan dates back as far as the 6th century but was rebuilt in the 14th.
 The Shuanglin Monastery is nearby.
 Haizhou Emperor Guan Temple at Xiezhou commemorates a famous General from the Three Kingdoms period who became the ‘God of Righteous Action’.
 South-west of Taiyuan is the popular tourist Ancient town of Pingyao with many intact Ming and Qing dynasty buildings – including the city walls and the Yamen.
 It is also mercifully free of cars.
 The town used to be an affluent banking center.
 Near Yuncheng are the Daoist temples of Yonglegong.
 The three main temples have fine murals from the Yuan dynasty.
 It is associated with the immortal Lu Dongbin.
 The Temple of the Three Pure Ones is one of the finest temples.
 Northern Mount Heng is a 6,617 feet [2,017 meters] sacred Daoist mountain in the north-east of the province (there is a Southern Hengshan too).
 Nearby is the famous Xuankongsi ‘Hanging Monastery’ clinging precariously to a cliff.
 Another place well worth a visit is the Wooden Pagoda at Yingxian.

 Buddhism , stupa, mountains, Shanxi